iko0725/Search-Real-world-Image-For-Sketches/README.md

 CS5242 Project: Search Real-world Fruit Images based on user-input Sketch

-Group 15

-The submitted zip has the following structure:
+The folder has the following structure:

 -- project_group15